 Conclusion

-Implementing drug testing in HYROX would come at significant cost and effort for the organization.
+Implementing drug testing in HYROX could come at significant cost and effort for the organization.
 However, in the long run it may prove vital for protecting the legitimacy of competition, safety of athletes, and public image of the rapidly growing sport.
 The costs obviously depend to a great deal on how much testing they actually do, and how randomised that is.